aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

  Aspect-oriented programming or AOP is a programming paradigm that allows separation of cross cutting concerns from core concerns.
  Cross cutting concerns are applied based on point cuts.

-* **Cross cutting concerns** are aspects of a system that affect the behavior of other core concerns.
 * **Core concerns** are the main tasks that a program is written to satisfy.
 Core concerns normally include the business logic.
+* **Cross cutting concerns** are aspects of a system that affect the behavior of other core concerns.
+These include things like security, logging, transactions, etc.
 * **Pointcuts** define where exactly to apply advice (inject the cross cutting concern).

 While AOP never lived up to the hype it generated at some point in the past, some of its patterns have